 - When you are ready to cook, pull it out of the freezer and let it thaw for an hour or two before putting it in the slow cooker and walking away.

-Here are my favorite slow cooker recipes to turn into kits:
+Here are my favorite chicken slow cooker freezer recipes to turn into kits:

 Chicken Freezer Marinades